2.5 Gigabit vs. 10 Gigabit: Why 2.5 GbE Might Be the Best Choice for Your Network

 Key Takeaway

-Let's break down the pros and cons of each and figure out if 2.5 GbE could be the unsung hero of your network upgrade.
+Let's break down the pros and cons of each and determine if 2.5 GbE is the most efficient upgrade path for your network.

 Quick Comparison: 2.5G vs 10G